Madeline Vann, MPH

 can also cause sudden kidney failure.

 be referred to a kidney specialist (nephrologist) for diagnosis and treatment.
-Your doctors will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history, including any medications you are taking.
 A physical exam will be done.
-Your doctor will ask about any medications you are taking.

 National Kidney Foundation